-Why You Should Stop Being Mobile-Friendly and Go Mobile-First in 2019
+Why You Should Stop Being Mobile-Friendly and Go Mobile-First

 It’s been almost 3 years since Google rolled out its mobile-friendly algorithm which gave an additional boost to mobile-optimised websites and the shivers to webmasters’ spines.